 Amazon isn't letting Google run away with the bargain-priced tablet market just yet.
 It's offering $50 discounts on the Kindle Fire HD and Fire HDX 7 for Cyber Monday.
 That means you've got to jump on it soon to secure the deal.

 The Fire HD is the tweaked version of last year's Fire with a dual-core 1.5GHz ARM chip and a 1280x800 resolution LCD.
 The 16GB version of this device usually sells for $169, but today it's $119.
+That's $50 off, and it makes the 16GB version cheaper than the 8GB.
+If you want to step it up a bit, the HDX 7 is running a Snapdragon 800 quad-core chip and a 1920x1200 LCD.
 Read More

 The shiny new Nexus 7 may be the current king of the 7-inch jungle, but that doesn't mean you should pass up a good deal.
 The Kindle Fire HD - that's the upgraded 720p tablet, not the newer non-HD Fire - is $40 off for all models at the moment.
 The Amazon storefront shows "For a Limited Time," so we have no idea how long this price will last.

 The price drop applies to all the variations of the 7-inch Kindle Fire HD.
+That makes the base 16GB WiFi model with "special offers" (integrated Amazon advertising) $159, the same price as the non-HD Fire, which is not on sale.
 Read More